-During our time in New York, we had dinner at Mandarin Oriental’s Asiate.
+During our time in New York, we had both lunch and dinner at Mandarin Oriental’s Asiate.
 The restaurant has some of the best panoramic views of the city, which is definitely the highlight of the experience.
-Even if you aren’t sitting right next to the window, you can still appreciate the views.
+Obviously the window tables are the best for both photos and enjoying your food with the views, but even if you aren’t sitting right next to the window, you can still appreciate the views.

 The service was spectacular.
 The wait staff was always attentive, and since I’m allergic to red wine, they were able to alter the wine pairings for my meal while Esther enjoyed the red and whites.
 They do a beautiful dance to keep your dinner running smoothly without being overbearing.

 Besides dinner, they also serve breakfast, brunch on the weekends, and lunch.
 For anyone who loves wine, they have an extensive list that has something for everyone.
 We’ve always had a wonderful experience staying at Mandarin Oriental in the past.
 We hope to check out their rooms in NYC during our next visit.
 We also can’t wait to come back and do afternoon tea at the lounge next to the restaurant.

 Have you been to New York?
 What are your favorite places to eat in NYC?
 What about places to stay?
 Have you ever stayed at the Mandarin Oriental?
 If you’re a first-timer, check out 21 Things You Should Know Before You Visit NYC.

 Thank you Mandarin Oriental for hosting our dinner.
 All opinions are our own.

 Thank you for supporting the brands that make Local Adventurer possible.